 Plastic bags are a major problem for marine life.
 They get entangled with birds, animals and wildlife who confuse them for food, which can be fatal.
 They also constrict the growth in trees and plants because they tangle with the tree’s roots, which deters growth.

 Restaurants and hotels should have an ‘ask first policy’ where straws or stirrers should be provided only on requests.
 Many restaurants use bamboo and paper straws as alternatives.
-Initiatives like ‘No Straws Attached’ are catalysing hotels and food chains to move towards sustainable options.
+Initiatives like ‘No Straws Attached’ are catalyzing hotels and food chains to move towards sustainable options as straws are one of the major contributors to plastic pollution.

 Bottles are made from PET, which is the most highly recycled plastic.
 However, many times they fail to reach recycling facilities, and pose as a major threat to marine life.